Fade2D Documentation pages v2.16.8

 Bbox2 computeBoundingBox () const

-Compute the axis-aligned bounding box of the points.
+Computes the axis-aligned bounding box of the triangulation.
 More...

 ConstraintGraph2createConstraint (std::vector< Segment2 > &vSegments, ConstraintInsertionStrategy cis, bool bOrientedSegments=false)

-Add constraint edges (edges, polyline, polygon) .
+Insert constraint edges (edges, polyline or polygon) .
 More...

 Zone2createZone (const std::vector< ConstraintGraph2 * > &vConstraintGraphs, ZoneLocation zoneLoc, const Point2 &startPoint, bool bVerbose=true)

-Create a zone limited by multiple ConstraintGraph2 objects by growing from a start point.
+Create a Zone2 bounded by multiple ConstraintGraph2 objects by growing from a seed point.
 More...

 Zone2createZone (ConstraintGraph2 *pConstraintGraph, ZoneLocation zoneLoc, bool bVerbose=true)